wasdwasd0105/limbo_tensor/README.md

 >### Removeable
 1. CDROM: can be used to install OS.
 Disable it after installation
-2. SD Card: Do not use and will be removed later
+2. SD Card: Do not use it is currently broken, and will be removed later

 >### Boot (Do not modify if UEFI is enabled)